 Indicate, yes or no, if the State has additional requirements for providers of the benefit.

-If no, no proceed to the next section.
+If no, proceed to the next section.

 If yes, indicate if the requirements apply to one or more specific services or specific types of providers.
 This section may be repeated for specific services and providers types, or combinations thereof, as many times as necessary to define the provider qualifications for each specific service or type of provider.